awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-lex.rst

   - :code:`onAudioPlaybackError(Exception e)`

-    This event returns an exception when an error occurs duringplayback of an |LEX| voice response.
+    This event returns an exception when an error occurs during playback of an |LEX| voice response.

-Add Voice Interactons
+Add Voice Interactions
 ---------------------

 Perform the following tasks to implement voice interaction with |LEX| in your Android app.